 When you are suffering from a damaged, infected, or painful tooth, we will always endeavour to save your natural tooth before we think about extraction.
-Treating and saving are always better than replacing, which is why we offer root canal treatment at our Wolverhampton dental Practice.
+Treating and saving teeth is always better than replacing them, which is why we offer root canal treatment at our Wolverhampton dental practice.

 A root canal treatment is necessary when the pulp within your tooth is irreversibly damaged through a developed cavity.
 This pulp can be very painful, but we can successfully save the tooth using root canal treatment.
 We do this by removing the infected pulp and sealing the cavity with a strong dental material, helping to prevent further infection and restoring comfort and function to your tooth.

 Don’t grin and bear it, receive the expert treatment of our dental team at Claregate Dental in Wolverhampton and ensure the continuation of your dental health.